Your business is likely to have obligations under the National Environmental Protection (Used Packaging Materials) Measure 2011 (NEPM) if:

 • Your record keeping and reporting requirements under the Regulations

-• Total weight of material used by material type.
+• total weight of material used by material type

-• Total weight of material recovered by material type.
+• total weight of material recovered by material type

-• Total weight of recovered material re-used and recycled in Australia by material type.
+• total weight of recovered material reused and recycled in Australia by material type

 About brand audits and APCO letters